Norman Stronge: Political career

 Stronge was appointed to the Privy Council of Northern Ireland in 1946.
 He was Chairman of Armagh County Council from 1944 to 1955.
 Among other positions he held were Lord Lieutenant of Armagh (1939–81), (he was a Deputy Lieutenant from 1931) President of the Northern Ireland Council of the Royal British Legion and Justice of the Peace for both Counties Armagh and Londonderry.
-He was the Sovereign Grand Master of the Royal Black Institution and a member of Derryshaw Boyne Defenders Orange Lodge of the Orange Order.
+He was the Sovereign Grand Master of the Royal Black Institution and a member of Derryhaw Boyne Defenders Orange Lodge of the Orange Order.
 Stronge was appointed a Commander Brother of the Venerable Order of Saint John in 1952, and promoted to Knight in 1964.

 In 1956, one of Stronge's outside posts caused difficulty.
 He had been named on the Central Advisory Council on Disabled Persons, a position which brought no remuneration in practice but could have done so in theory.
 It was realised that the theoretical possibility of money being paid meant that this was an "Office of Profit under the Crown" which disqualified him from election.
 On 16 January 1956 Stronge wrote to resign his post as Speaker temporarily so that legislation could be passed to validate his actions and indemnify him from the consequences of acting while disqualified.
-Owing to the constitutional provisions of the Government of Ireland Act, this legislation had to be passed by the Parliament of the United Kingdom.
+Owing to the constitutional provisions of the Government of Ireland Act 1920, this legislation had to be passed by the Parliament of the United Kingdom as the Validation of Elections (Northern Ireland) Act 1956.

 Once it had been passed, on 23 April 1956 the Speaker who had been elected temporarily (W. F. McCoy) resigned.
 Stronge was re-elected on 26 April, referring in his speech accepting the nomination to his time away from Parliament looking after his farm: "I have had more time to look at bullocks, and more time to look at their prices".